livelock/grails-mongo-file/README.md

-Mongofile Plugin
+MongoFile Plugin
 ================

-The Mongofile plugin add methods to domain instances to save, retrieve and delete associated files from a MongoDB file store.
+The MongoFile plugin add methods to domain instances to save, retrieve and delete associated files from a MongoDB file store.
 The plugin can also write a file out to an HTTP response.
+This plugin depends on the MongoDB plugin.

 Configuration
 -------------